waveform80/pisense/docs/quickstart.rst

     >>> hat.stick.read(1.0)
     >>>

-The event is returned as a :func:`namedtuple` with the following fields:
+The event is returned as a :func:`~collections.namedtuple` with the following
+fields:

 * ``timestamp`` -- the timestamp at which the event occurred.